-Then something changed.
-Not because I found a secret hack or bought followers.
-I finally understood what TikTok actually rewards - and it's not what most people think.
+Then something clicks.
+Not a secret hack, not bought followers.
+The creators who break through finally understand what TikTok actually rewards, and it's not what most people think.

-I analyzed my first 50 videos.
-The ones that got zero traction?
-They all started with some version of "Hey guys, welcome back, today we're going to..."
-By the time I got to the interesting part, everyone was gone.
+Look at the videos that get zero traction and a pattern jumps out: they almost all start with some version of "Hey guys, welcome back, today we're going to..."
+By the time the interesting part arrives, everyone is gone.

 What actually works: